iureAP/go_2_goal/README.md

 # Prerequisites

-Firstly make sure that you already haved to maked the ros tutorials it can be find at <wiki.ros.org/pt_BR/ROS/Tutorials> .
+Firstly make sure that you already haved to maked the ros tutorials it can be find at [ROS Tutorials](wiki.ros.org/pt_BR/ROS/Tutorials) .

 # Running the go_2_goal ROS Node
 1. Copy the contents of the src folder into your catkin workspace 'src' folder.
 Make sure the permissions are set to o+rw on your files and directories.